 On the bright side, small businesses may not experience the same increase as with personal loans and car loans.
 The reason is that businesses often lend from borrowers that use a different metric than the Federal Reserve’s interest rate to set their terms, so they won’t be affected to the same degree.

-Will Mortgages be Affected?The short answer is yes, since the Fed’s rate increase does have an impact on the terms of mortgages.
-However, it’s also important to note that the increase was only a 0.25% jump, so it’s unlikely for long term mortgage rates to be strongly affected.
+Will Mortgages be Affected?The short answer is yes since the Fed’s rate increase does have an impact on the terms of mortgages.
+However, it’s also important to note that the increase was only a 0.25% jump, so it’s unlikely for long-term mortgage rates to be strongly affected.

 Having said that, if the Feds continue to increase interest rates for a second or third time in the near future, then mortgage rates are more likely to increase as well.
-That can add up to a tremendous expense for new homebuyers, since even a slight increase in the mortgage rate can add up to a large sum of money over the duration of mortgage.
+That can add up to a tremendous expense for new homebuyers since even a slight increase in the mortgage rate can add up to a large sum of money over the duration of the mortgage.

-Pro Tip: If you currently have a mortgage that isn’t set at a fixed rate, this is good time to consider switching over to a fixed rate mortgage.
+Pro Tip: If you currently have a mortgage that isn’t set at a fixed rate, this is a good time to consider switching over to a fixed rate mortgage.
 If the Fed’s continue increasing the interest rate, then your mortgage rate will go up as well, and this tactic will you allow you to preemptively protect your current terms.